AbdullahArean/Link-State-Routing-Algorithm-Implemented/README.md

 In recent versions of Mac OS X, Python is pre-installed.
 However, for older versions, the latest version of Python can be downloaded from the official Python website.
 Similarly, in Linux, Python is usually pre-installed, but if it is not, the distribution's package manager can be used to install Python.
 For example, on Ubuntu and Debian, the command "sudo apt-get install python3" can be used.
 In case of Windows, the latest version of Python can be downloaded from the official Python website and installed on the system.

 ### Router Creation
-To run router with your desired topology, make a configX.txt file with the following
+To run router with your desired topology, make a configX.txt file with the following, goto src folder (cd src)
 ```
 <router-name> <router-port>
 <number-of-neighbour-router>